 While some fans will claim his music through the sixties as their favorite, others will be just as (if not more) passionate about his work of the 1970’s.
 Planet Waves, Blood on the TracksÂ¸ Desire and Street Legal, gathered all sorts of reviews, some good and some not so kind.
 Blood on the Tracks, much like the Kinks’ The Kinks Are the Village Green Preservation Society, has seen much of the critical world change its tune – claiming it as Dylan’s finest work.
 And though his work through the next decade would also set the critics off to both ends of the spectrum, Dylan would be inducted into the Rock and Roll Hall of Fame in early 1988.
 He would also co-found the band, the Traveling Wilburys, that same spring.

 Through the present day, Dylan still writes, records and tours.
 Some of his latest albums, Time Out of Mind (1997), Love and Theft (2001) and Modern Times (2006) show Dylan still can play in almost any style from rockabilly to lounge song, from blues and back to folk.
-And his latest release, Together Through Life, scheduled to be released on April 28, 2009, promises to be just as interesting, with guests artists such as Mike Campbell (best known as Tom Petty’s guitarist in the Heartbreakers) and Los Lobos, not to mention quite a few songs cowritten with long time Grateful Dead lyricist Robert Hunter.
+His 2009 release, Together Through Life, featured guests artists such as Mike Campbell (best known as Tom Petty’s guitarist in the Heartbreakers) and Los Lobos, not to mention quite a few songs cowritten with long time Grateful Dead lyricist Robert Hunter.

 The Allmusic.com website has this to say about Dylan: